Choosing the right Generator for your needs

-Once you have decided the type of machine that best meets your needs you then need to calculate the power output that you require depending on the appliances that you intend to use.
+Once you have decided the type of generator that best meets your needs you then need to calculate the power output that you require depending on the appliances that you intend to use.
 This task may seem a little daunting but is actually quite simple.
 The following 4 steps will help you achieve this.

 A. Identify the tools and appliances that you will power from the Generator

 B. Determine the required wattage for each item.